Fumeng-Yang/VRMP_public/README.md

 This repository contains large files and uses [git lfs](https://git-lfs.github.com/) to manage and access the large files.

 The VR experimental system is up to 7GB.
-If you need this system or a part of it, please email us.
+If you need this system or a part of it, please email fy at brown.edu.

 ## Folder: experiment